A PostgreSQL async library for modular applications

 Core ideas

-• Provide production guardrails: TLS, statement/idle/lock timeouts
+• Production guardrails: TLS, statement/idle/lock timeouts

 Quick usage